 - Where Fate Beckons: The Life of Jean-FranCois de la Perouse by John Dunmore.
 This book took forever to get the voyage that made him famous ... and killed him.
 On a roundabout way to Australia, they surveyed the long, thin Sakhalin to Japan's north sailing through the Nevelskoy Strait to prove it was an island and continued to Russia's Kamchatka Peninsula.
 There they dropped off Barthélemy de Lesseps who made his way overland back to Paris.
 I was so amazed that I created a Wikipedia article about him which made it to the "Did you know..." section of their home page for featured new articles (for just six hours).

-- The Gold Rush: The Fever That Forever Changed Australia by David Hill
+- The Gold Rush: The Fever That Forever Changed Australia by David Hill.
+I had no idea that there were so many gold rushes in the country.
+The one on the

 - Chocolate Wars: The 150-Year Rivalry Between the World's Greatest Chocolate Makers by Deborah Cadbury